-Ethnomusicologist Rebekah E. Moore returns to the United States and American academe after a decade-long career in international public and private sectors.
-Her professional scope has included performance production, band and tour management, media and sponsor relations, and social justice work.
-She has produced hundreds of music workshops, art exhibitions, concerts, and festivals featuring artists from six continents and ranging in size from intimate, indoor events to multi-day, outdoor festivals attended by thousands.
+Ethnomusicologist Rebekah E. Moore returned to the United States and American academe in 2017 after a decade-long career in international public and private sectors.
+Her professional scope has included performance production, band and tour management, media and sponsor relations, and activism for gender equality, health equity, and climate justice.

 Her teaching and research are driven by a commitment to showing how musicians and artists are essential workers who empower us to make meaning, find connection and community, and imagine—and thus activate—our way to better futures.
 To do this, she builds on ethnomusicological approaches to music as social life, pursued through the ethnographic methodology of participatory action research, and communicated with an interpretive lens that combines emergence and agency theories and transformative justice principles.